tisem-digital-marketing/2021-smwa/docs/index.md

 Welcome to the course website for **Social Media and Web Analytics** at TiSEM in **2021**.

-This course introduces introduces students to recent developments in the online marketing landscape - with an emphasis on social media applications.
+This course introduces students to recent developments in the online marketing landscape - with an emphasis on social media and user generated content (UGC).

 There are two overarching objectives: